newfold-labs/how-we-work/7-philosophy.md

 ### User-centric engineering

 Our motivations for writing code should always start with the end user.
-What are their motiviations?
+What are their motivations?
 What are their goals?
 What are their concerns?
 How can we best empower end users and get out of their way?

 Kind of like Human-Oriented Design, but for software.